 – Gratitude – gratitude directly affects my attitude.
 A grateful heart knows and reaffirms the abundant blessings in my life rather than wishful thinking and desires.

 – Humility – not thinking of myself much differently from the way I’d be apt to think of anybody else.

 I work at being patient.
 I know there are two sides to every coin.
 I push back and seek information.
-I work at not assuming and most of all, I try not nurture phantom rules.
+I work at not assuming and most of all, I do not nurture phantom rules.
 I work at avoiding creating ugly stories.
-I seek to be curious and continuously ask questions.
+I am curious and continuously ask questions.
 I make time for sharpening my saw including, the physical, the mental, the emotional and the spiritual.